It is an antibiotic prescribed by a doctor, used to kill bacteria that cause certain infections in the body.

 Some side effects of amikacin can occur and usually do not require medical attention.

-The side effects that may occur, usually disappear throughout the treatment, when your body adapts to the medicine.
+The side effects usually disappear throughout the treatment when your body adapts to the medicine.

 Contact your doctor or seek emergency medical attention if an overdose is suspected.

-An overdose of the medication can cause kidney damage or hearing loss, dizziness, numbness, tingling in the skin, muscle spasms or seizures (which can be signs of nerve damage).
+An overdose of the medication can cause kidney damage or hearing loss, dizziness, numbness, tingling in the skin, muscle spasms, or seizures (signs of nerve damage).

-Before taking amikacin, tell your doctor or pharmacist if you are allergic to it; or to other aminoglycoside antibiotics (such as gentamicin, tobramycin); or if you have any other allergies.
+Before taking amikacin, tell your doctor or pharmacist if you are allergic to it or other aminoglycoside antibiotics (such as gentamicin or tobramycin) or any other allergies.

-Amicacin can cause live bacterial vaccines (such as the typhoid vaccine) to not work as well.
+Amikacin can cause live bacterial vaccines (such as the typhoid vaccine) not to work as well.

-It is advisable not to get vaccinated while you are using this medication unless your doctor tells you to.
+It is advisable not to get vaccinated while using this medication unless your doctor tells you to.